Skip to content

 8x8 pricing

-8×8 no longer publicly lists its pricing.
+8×8’s pricing is no longer directly on their website.
 You have to contact sales for a quote on:

-• X2: All-in-one voice, video, and chat, unlimited users, and unlimited voice calling to 14 countries
+• X2: All-in-one voice, video, and chat, unlimited users, unlimited voice calling to 14 countries, and more

-• X4: Unlimited voice calling to 48 countries, 8×8 Frontdesk for receptionists and operators, and supervisor analytics
+• X4: Unlimited voice calling to 48 countries, 8×8 Frontdesk for receptionists and operators, supervisor analytics, and more

-• X6: Skills-based routing, reporting and analytics, and CX journey mapping
+• X6: Skills-based routing, reporting and analytics, CX journey mapping, and more

 Pros